 Your acceptance rate is the percent of ride requests you accept and complete.
-We use acceptance rates to determine driver eligibility for incentives (like Power Driver Bonus or Average Hourly Guarantees) and help keep passenger wait times short.
+We use acceptance rates to determine driver eligibility for certain incentives and help keep passenger wait times short.

 When giving Lyft rides, you have the right to accept or ignore any ride request.
 You're always free to decline ride requests you don't want, but declined requests will still count toward your total ride requests when we calculate your acceptance rate.

 Specifically, your acceptance rate is the number of unique ride requests you've accepted and completed, either by successfully dropping off passengers or marking passengers as 'no show.'
 Rider cancellations are excluded from your acceptance rate.

 |Total ride requests|

 As shown above, we combine your completed rides with 'no-show' rides.
 Then, we take that total and divide it by the total number of ride requests to calculate your acceptance rate.

 Heads up: Acceptance rates are calculated weekly and reset Mondays at 5 AM.

 Each pickup (including passengers bringing a friend) in Shared rides counts as one ride.